-If someone is arrested for DUI and they give a breath sample above the legal limit or they refuse to give a sample, they will be issued a DC-27 Officer’s Certification and Notice of Suspension form by the officer who arrested them.
-The reasoning behind the name of the form is the numbers at the bottom left hand side of the form.
-The individual’s copy will be a pink.
+If you are arrested for suspicion of DUI based on alcohol consumption and you provide a breath sample that is above the legal limit, or you refuse to provide a breath sample altogether, you will be issued a DC-27 Officer’s Certification and Notice of Suspension form by the arresting officer.
+It is called this by people in the legal community because it has those numbers on the bottom left hand side of the form.
+The copy that the officer will give you is pink in color.

-Here is an example of the DC-27 form with some notes regarding common mistakes officers make.
-A few of these mistakes can result in the administrative action being dismissed and your license being returned.
-Other mistakes can be corrected at the hearing by the officer testifying and your license could still be suspended.
+Here is an example of a DC-27, with some notations that outline common mistakes officers make.
+Some of these mistakes will result in a dismissal of the administrative action and a return of your driver’s license.
+Other mistakes are able to be corrected at the hearing by officer testimony and will not result in a suspension standing alone.